by Nancy Armitage

 Candies:

-Chocolate BonBons
+Chocolate French BonBons

-Chocolate covered Almonds or Jordan Almonds
+Chocolate-covered Almonds or Jordan Almonds

-New York City was nicknamed in the Gilded Age: “New Amsterdam”; because of all the Dutch immigrants.
-All the Dutch bakeries in New York City, would have had all the delightful Dutch surprises & goodies for the celebration of St. Nicholas Day (Dec.
-6th).
-They would have had spicy “Speculaas” cookies (in the shape of the good bishop), “Bishop Bread” (a raisin bread with Royal icing on top) & “Dutch or Belguim Hot Chocolate” to make a thick delicious Hot cocoa, & “Sinterklass Chocolate candy” in the shape of the bishop himself & Chocolate gold coins.
+To celebrate “Sinterklass” Day- December 6th.
+They would have had spicy large “Speculaas” cookies and Belguim Chocolate candy (some in the shape of the good bishop), “Bishop Bread” (a raisin bread with Royal icing on top or powdered sugar) & “Dutch or Belguim Hot Chocolate” to make a thick delicious Hot cocoa, & “Sinterklass Chocolate candy” in the shape of the bishop himself & Chocolate gold coins.

 For a Christmas Tea with children, Mrs. Arabella Huntington could have picked a plateware that was more playful.
-Like her Transferware plates that have pictures & landscapes & they tell a story.
+Like her red and white Transferware plates that have pictures & landscapes & they tell a story.
 Mrs. Arabella Huntington loved her Transferware (she had red & white/ green & white perfect for Christmas time).

-Red transferware plates often have winter scenes or scenes of Santa Claus, some have Sinterklass (Bishop St. Nicholas).
+Red transferware plates often have winter scenes or scenes of Santa Claus, or Dutch Sinterklass (Bishop St. Nicholas).
 They have delightful illustrations & they all tell a story.
 These are my guesses that Mrs. Arabella Huntington might have purchased: Red transferware was mostly English Royal Stafford or Spode with castles or English houses on them.
 Or Christmas Spode – “Winter’s Eve” or “Christmas Tree” with a green band or red band around the rim, Royal Stafford- “Red Santa Sleigh”, Josiah Wedgewood- “Christmas Eve” (with Christmas tree & wreath & a fire in the fireplace), Spode Christmas tree with a red transferware pattern on the rim made by Johnson Bros. – “Merry Christmas” with a green transferware Christmas tree & wreath & fire in the fireplace.
 I’ve also seen several European porcelain company have plates illustrating Bishop St. Nicholas or “Sinterklass” Dutch St. Nicholas.

 Celebrate St. Nicholas Day (Dec.
 6th) (at Huntington Mansion at No. 2)

-Tea Blend (No. 2-Sinterklass- Children Christmas Tea ):
+Tea Blend (No. 2-Sinterklass – Children Christmas Tea ):

 Huntington Tea Blend: ”Christmas Tea Blend” with spices) (mixture of Orange Pekoe & India Ceylon tea) with cinnamon, allspice, cloves, & orange peel